GabeStah/mtg-divider/README.md

 ## Caveats

-The background arts are vertical to help fill out as much of the vertical space of a 100mm tall card as possible.
+- The background arts are vertical to help fill out as much of the vertical space of a 100mm tall card as possible.
 However, there's still a significant amount of unused space black space at the bottom of each rendered divider.
 However, given that only the top portion of the divider will be visible at most times, this shouldn't be a significant issue.
+- You may need to relink some frame files in the Adobe Illustrator template.
+If so, you can find them in the `assets/frames` directory.

 ## Download existing dividers